I'm thrilled that my debut novel, The Selkie's Daughter, will be available for readers this

 Ms. Brennan grew up in New Jersey, an only child who spent a lot of time up in

 a willow tree.
-Now she lives in Rhode Island, the Ocean State, with her husband and a goofy golden retriever named Willow.
+She and her husband now live in Rhode Island, the Ocean State.
 She has three grown daughters and four terrific grandchildren.